 For years, psychiatric inpatient beds have been in short supply in the Commonwealth and nationwide.
 Long waits for appropriate psychiatric care frequently result in over-taxed emergency departments and increased stress on acutely ill patients and their families.
 In a recent one-year period, 21% of Massachusetts’ psychiatric beds were eliminated.
 As of 2015, there were approximately 2,400 adult inpatient psychiatric beds in the state, with 182 at McLean and another 171 through the balance of the Partners HealthCare system.
 Demand has consistently exceeded supply.

 McLean leadership, recognizing the acute need for more access to inpatient psychiatric care, included in its seven-year strategic plan the goal of extending services as well as strengthening facilities and infrastructure to meet this need.
 The 21,000 square feet of new construction coupled with another nearly 8,000 square feet of newly renovated space in the Admissions Building is in direct response to this strategic goal.

 The new wing makes a big leap forward toward mitigating this critical issue.
 The addition of 31 new inpatient beds will dramatically improve timely access to care for those in need throughout Greater Boston.
-In addition to the much-needed beds, the project includes expanded space for the clinical and research activities of McLean’s Psychotic Disorders Division.
+In addition to the much-needed beds, the project includes expanded space for the clinical and research activities of McLean’s Center of Excellence in Psychotic Disorders.